shadeed/a11ymatters/_posts/2016-11-05-aljazeera-a11y-audit.markdown

 }
 {% endhighlight %}

-## 6. Source order VS. Visual order
+## 6. Source order Vs. Visual order

 {% include figure.html
 		img="../../assets/images/articles/aljazeera/header.jpg"
 		title = ""
 %}

 While navigating the header links, I noticed that "Live" link is the last link to be focused.
 The developer placed it visually at the right side.
-In reality, it should come after "Somalia" link (the second row of topics).
+In reality, it should come after "Somalia" link (the second row navigation links).

 Currently, from left to right we have: